Dembele told to leave Barcelona as he is dropped from squad after Xavi contract ultimatum

 Editors' Picks

-Alemany told a press conference on Thursday ahead of the Copa del Rey meeting with Athletic Club: "With Ousmane and his agents we started conversations around the month of July.
+Alemany said at a press conference ahead of the Copa del Rey meeting with Athletic Club: "With Ousmane and his agents we started conversations around the month of July.

 The Barca squad list for the meeting with their Liga rivals was then revealed on social media, with Dembele absent from the 22-man party.